guozhenduo/matics/README.md

 [1, 2, 3, 4, 6, 12]
 ```
-Author's email is guozhenduo1@163.com .
+Author's email is [guozhenduo1@163.com](mailto:guozhenduo1@163.com).
 Welcome!!!

 ## *Thanks-For-Who*
-I would like to thank Bangyen for making this project better
+I would like to thank Bangyen for making this project better.